simonrelet/react-pure-html-component-loader/README.md

 > components.

-**This project is a Proof of Concept** that it is possible to write React pure functional components as HTML5 templates, _almost_ as a Web Component.
+**This project is a Proof of Concept** that it is possible to write React pure functional components like HTML5 templates, _almost_ as a Web Component.

 ## Usage